abylbekmaral-maker/healthyMeal/README.md

 3. Complete your profile.
 4. Create a weekly meal plan in the **Planner** page.
 5. Open the **Home** page to view your personalized recommendations.

+Healthy Meal is a web application that helps users maintain healthy eating habits by providing personalized meal recommendations based on their health information.

 ## Key Features